Interim Computer Museum

 The Interim Computer Museum (ICM) is a non-profit organization based in Tukwila, Washington, United States.
 It focuses on the preservation, restoration, and public exhibition of vintage computing hardware and software.
 The museum operates as a 501(c)(3) organization and is affiliated with the SDF Public Access Unix System, a 501(c)(7) member-supported initiative.

 Collections

 The museum works to preserve and document the evolution of computing through hands-on, functional exhibits.
 It maintains historically significant hardware and software while providing public access to operational legacy systems.
 The museum integrates modern interfaces and remote access capabilities to facilitate education and research.

-The museum holds approximately 6,000 computing artifacts, including minicomputers, workstations, terminals, magnetic media, documentation, and software.
+The museum holds approximately 6,000 computing artifacts, including minicomputers, workstations, computer terminals, magnetic media, documentation, and software.
 Cataloging efforts are ongoing.
 The collection is actively maintained and augmented through donations and targeted acquisitions.
 It includes part of the former collection of the Living Computers: Museum + Labs, which closed in 2020.